Former President Jimmy Carter ‘feels fine’ after fall

-PLAINS, Ga.
-(AP) — Former President Jimmy Carter fell Sunday at his home in Georgia and needed some stitches above his brow, but “feels fine,” his spokeswoman said.
+PLAINS, Georgia (AP) — Former President Jimmy Carter fell Sunday at his home in Georgia and needed some stitches above his brow, but “feels fine,” his spokeswoman said.

 Deanna Congileo said in an email that the 39th president fell Sunday in Plains, Georgia, and received stitches.
 Carter turned 95 on Tuesday, becoming the first U.S. president to reach that milestone.